Effective Martingales with Restricted Wagers: Definitions

-It turns out that the classes we study exhibit the property that if they do not imply each other, they satisfy a stronger relation than just the negation of implication. \begin{definition} We say that a class $(A_1,C_1)$ \emph{anti-implies} another class $(A_2,C_2)$, and write $(A_1,C_1)\centernot\longrightarrow(A_2,C_2)$, if there exists a computable history-independent $A_1$-supermartingale, $M_1$, such that for any countable set of $A_2$-supermartingales, $\mathcal B$, there exists a sequence $x\in\set{-1,+1}^\fN$ on which \begin{enumerate}[(a)] \item $M_1$ achieves $C_1$; and \item none of the elements of $\mathcal B$ achieves $C_2$. \end{enumerate} \end{definition}
+We define a \emph{predictability class} (\emph{class}, for short) as a pair $\mathcal C=(A,C)$, where $A\subset \fQ$ and $C\in\set{\text{$\infty$-\textsc{gains}, $\infty$-\textsc{consumption}, \textsc{oscillation}}}$. \begin{definition} We say that a class $(A_1,C_1)$ \emph{implies} another class $(A_2,C_2)$ if for every $x\in\set{-1,+1}^\fN$ and every $A_1$-supermartingale $M_1$ that achieves $C_1$ on $x$, there exists an $A_2$-supermartingale $M_2$ such that \begin{enumerate}[(a)] \item $M_2$ achieves $C_2$ on $x$; and \item $M_2$ is computable relative to $M_1$ (where $M_1$ is represented by listing its values in lowest common terms along an effective enumeration of $\{-1,+1\}^{<\infty}$). \end{enumerate} \end{definition} Note that implication is a transitive relation.
+It turns out that the classes we study exhibit the property that when they do not imply each other, they satisfy a stronger relation than just the negation of implication. \begin{definition} We say that a class $(A_1,C_1)$ \emph{anti-implies} another class $(A_2,C_2)$ if there exists a computable history-independent $A_1$-supermartingale $M_1$, such that for any countable set of $A_2$-supermartingales (not necessarily computable) $\mathcal B$, there exists a sequence $x\in\set{-1,+1}^\fN$ on which \begin{enumerate}[(a)] \item $M_1$ achieves $C_1$; and \item none of the elements of $\mathcal B$ achieves $C_2$. \end{enumerate} \end{definition}